yrutschle/sslh/doc/INSTALL.md

 `sslh` uses:

 * [libconfig](http://www.hyperrealm.com/libconfig/).
 For
-  Debian this is contained in package `libconfig8-dev`.
+  Debian this is contained in package `libconfig-dev`.
 You can compile with or without it using USELIBCONFIG in the Makefile.